• Skip to primary navigation

 Aside from floating down the Iquitos Amazon on a boat.
 Whilst here, you should try the Ayahuasca ritual, which requires some weeks of planning beforehand (research and make your own decision on this!).

-This region is less visited than the south and has a very unique culture which is more Afro-Caribbean than South American.
+This region of Brazil is less visited than the south and has a very unique culture which is more Afro-Caribbean than South American.

 Visit the cities of Fortaleza and Salvador de Bahia for some partying and culture, and head off to some great off the beaten path destinations like Olinda and Pipa beach for some waves.